Malta in the Eurovision Song Contest 2010: Competing entries

 Artists and composers were able to submit their entries between 1 and 30 October 2009.
 Both artists and songwriters were required to be Maltese or possess Maltese citizenship.
 Songwriters were able to submit as many songs as they wished, however, artists were only able to submit a maximum of one song.
 123 entries were received by the broadcaster.
 The thirty-six songs selected to compete in the semi-final were announced on 4 December 2009.
 Among the selected competing artists was former Maltese Eurovision entrant Mike Spiteri who represented Malta in 1995 and Miriam Christine who represented Malta in 1996.
-Among the songwriters, Aldo Spiteri, Alfred C. Sant, Jason Paul Cassar, Paul Abela, Ray Agius, Sunny Aquilina, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Paul Giordimaina represented Malta in the 1991 edition.
+The jury panel that selected the thirty-six semi-finalists consisted of Michelle Abela (Malta), Christian Axiak (Malta), Mariella Spiteri (Malta), Joe Tanti (Malta), Munro Forbes (Cyprus), Johanna van Lent-Singles (Netherlands) and Jeff Simpson (United Kingdom).

 Shows

 Semi-final

-The semi-final phase took place over six shows between 9 December 2009 and 13 January 2010.
+The semi-final phase took place over six shows between 9 December 2009 and 13 January 2010, all held at the Audiovision TV Studios in Hamrun and hosted by former Maltese Eurovision entrant Claudette Pace who represented Malta in 2000.
 Thirty-six songs competed for twenty qualifying spots in the final, which were announced on 16 January 2010.
 The allocation of the six entries competing in each show was announced on 8 December 2009.

 Final

-The final took place on 20 February 2010.
+The final took place on 20 February 2010 at the Malta Fairs & Convention Centre in Ta' Qali, hosted by Keith Demicoli and Pauline Agius with backstage commentary and interviews conducted by Owen Bonnici.
 The twenty entries that qualified from the semi-final were performed again and the 50/50 combination of votes of a five-member jury panel and the results of public televoting determined the winner.
 The show was opened with a guest performance of "What If We" performed by 1998, 2005 and 2009 Maltese Eurovision entrant Chiara, while the interval act featured performances by 1992 Maltese Eurovision entrant Mary Spiteri, 2008 Armenian Eurovision entrant Sirusho, the Dancel Dance Studio dance troupe and the local bands Chasing Pandora and Winter Moods.
 After the votes from the jury panel and televote were combined, "My Dream" performed by Thea Garrett was the winner.